DavidUf11/pagination-api-challenge/README.md

 When a request is made, we first check if the request contains at least one query:
 ```
 if (JSON.stringify(req.query) !== "{}") {
-// logic for handling a request with one or multiple queries
+// handling a request with one or multiple queries
+} else {
+// sending the response based on default paramater values
 }
 ```